 I am going to share a couple of tips with you which would not only help you finish the chapter within an hour or two but will also help you retain much of the information.

-4. Making those notes:
+4. Making Those Notes

 What to do?
 How to do it?
 I can’t possibly make notes for every freaking topic!
 I used to be exactly like that.
 And like an idiot, I made notes for each topic, which I never referred back to.
 Why?
-Because it was exactly what was already written on the book.
+Because it was exactly what was already written in the book.
 Verbiage, we call it.

 What most people do is that they make notes in a way that they don’t need to read the chapter again.
 A) It is tiresome, and for lazy students, not the best way out, and B) you will have to read the text again.
 So those notes are basically redundant.